Managing Consent and Compliance Profiles in Dynamics 365 Real-Time Journeys

 When you’ve imported consent, you can see these contact point records in the consent centre, where the source is shown as ‘loaded’.

-Once complete, you should be ready to use contact point records to enforce consent.
-However, you may want to review the feature switch shown below.
+Once complete, you should be ready to use contact point records to enforce consent, but you may want to review the feature switch shown below.

 Check Contact compliance profile feature switch